shoochoon/Argumentation-in-What-is-Art-/README.md

-This is the related files for the paper *Tracing Logical Fallacies through Rhetorical Structure: A Case Study of Tolstoy’s What Is Art?*
+Here are all the related files for the paper *Tracing Logical Fallacies through Rhetorical Structure: A Case Study of Tolstoy’s What Is Art?*